-At the Terronera development project, 11,000 metres are planned to test multiple regional targets identified in 2021 to expand resources within the district.
-At the Parral project in Chihuahua state, 7,000 metres are planned at a cost of \$1.7 million to delineate existing resources, expand resources and test new targets.
-In the second half of the year, the Company expects to initiate a preliminary economic assessment.
+At the Parral in Chihuahua state, 6,000 metres of drilling are planned at a cost of \$1.5 million to delineate existing resources, expand resources and test new targets.
+In the second half of 2023, the Company expects to initiate a preliminary economic analysis.

-In Chile, management intends to invest \$1.5 million to test the Aida exploration project located in the northern Chile Region II along the Argentina border accessible by paved highway and dirt road.
-The Company plans to drill 3,000 metres to test a manto target with significant silver-manganese-lead-zinc anomaly at surface in the second half of 2022.
-Additionally, the Company plans to advance mapping, sampling and surface exploration on its other exploration projects in Chile, estimated to cost \$0.9 million including administration costs in the country.
+In Chile, management intends to invest \$0.8 million to drill 2,000 metres to test a manto target with significant silver-manganeselead-zinc anomalies at surface.
+Additionally, the Company plans to conduct mapping, sampling and surface exploration on several other exploration projects, estimated to cost \$0.7 million including administration costs in the country.

-At the Bruner project, management plans to invest \$1.9 million to evaluate and verify historical data to define a current resource, map and sample new targets and drill 3,000 metres verifying historical data and testing new targets.
+At the Bruner project in Nevada, USA management plans to invest \$0.2 million to map and sample new targets.